Obtaining an official certificate of authenticity

 - The numbers visible on the dial, case or dome

 - The metal of the case (gold, platinum, silver, etc.)

-- Case description (gold, silver, enamel etc.) and numerals (Roman, Arabic, Turkish etc.)
+- Description of the dial (gold, silver, enamel, etc.) and the numerals (Roman, Arabic, Turkish, etc.)

-- Additional watch functions: small second, centre second, chronograph, phases of the moon, calendar (day, date, month), power reserve etc.
+- Description of any additional functions: small seconds, large seconds, chronograph, moon phases, calendar (day, date, month), power reserve, etc.